Rnprimus/Virtualization-Cloud-Architecture/README.md

 This design follows guidance from Microsoft Learn documentation, Exam Ref AZ-104, Exam Ref AZ-900, and the Microsoft Well-Architected Framework, demonstrating how enterprise virtualization architectures are deployed in practice.

+## Skills Demonstrated

+This project demonstrates hands-on skills aligned with enterprise cloud and virtualization roles, including:

+- Azure virtual network design with segmented Web, Application, and Database tiers
+- Hybrid connectivity using site-to-site VPN
+- Identity and access management using Microsoft Entra ID (RBAC, MFA, conditional access)
+- Secure application delivery using Azure Application Gateway with Web Application Firewall (WAF)
+- Virtual machine deployment and high availability using SQL Server Availability Groups
+- Environment separation for Production, QA/Training, and Dev/Test workloads
+- Backup and disaster recovery planning using Azure Backup and Azure Site Recovery
+- Monitoring and operational visibility using Azure Monitor
+- Alignment with Microsoft Zero Trust principles and the Azure Well-Architected Framework

+## Closing Summary

+This repository reflects a real-world Azure virtualization architecture designed using Microsoft best practices.
+It highlights both technical depth and architectural decision-making relevant to enterprise cloud, infrastructure, and security-focused roles.